 Architecture

-fhir-dsl is a monorepo of six decoupled packages, each with a clear responsibility.
+fhir-dsl is a monorepo of eleven decoupled packages, each with a clear responsibility.
 Understanding how they fit together helps you choose the right packages for your project and extend the system when needed.

 Package Dependency Graph